Kwaidan (film): Release

-A 161-minute version screened in competition at the 1965 Cannes Film Festival.
 Kwaidan then became one of the most popular and acclaimed foreign films ever released in the United States, according to The Union.
 The film was released in the U.S. on 15 July 1965 by Continental Distributing in a 125-minute version that omitted the entire "The Woman of the Snow" segment after its Los Angeles premiere, reportedly with Kobayashi's approval.
-Some contemporary sources claimed the excised segment was later released separately as a short subject, but film historian Stuart Galbraith IV found no further evidence of such a standalone theatrical release in the United States or elsewhere.
-However, an October 1968 listing shows "The Woman of the Snow" segment alone was screened alongside The Dress (1964) at the Academy 1-2-3 in London.
+A screening of Kwaidan was arranged for Princess Grace Kelly around November 1965 at her request.
 The film, with all Its four segments intact, was also shown at Toho's La Brea Theatre in Los Angeles in July 1965; and in San Francisco from November 29-December 1, 1970.

+Some contemporary sources claim that the excised "Woman of the Snow" segment was later released overseas as a standalone short subject.
+However, film historian Stuart Galbraith IV found no evidence of a standalone theatrical release in the United States or elsewhere.
+Nevertheless, there are indications of its exhibition in England.
+The British Board of Film Classification gave an A rating to a 36-minute film titled "The Woman of the Snow" on December 10, 1967, listing Orb Films Ltd. as distributor; this company also handled the UK releases of Matango (1963) and Onibaba (1964).
+In October 1968, according to a listing and review, "The Woman of the Snow" was screened alongside The Dress (1964) at the Academy 1-2-3 in London.
+The segment was subsequently shown in Derby with Onibaba in January 1969, and in June 1969 at the Electric Cinema Club in June 1969 alongside several other short films.

 Kwaidan was re-released theatrically in Japan on November 29, 1982, as part of Toho's fiftieth anniversary.
 For several decades the original 183-minute Japanese cut was believed lost, and home-video releases (including laserdisc and early DVDs) were sourced from the 161-minute Cannes print.
 Toho later rediscovered the 183-minute cut and released it on DVD in 2003.